AbcAeffchen/SepaUtilities/README.md

 - `PATTERN_CREDITOR_IDENTIFIER`
 - `PATTERN_SHORT_TEXT`
 - `PATTERN_LONG_TEXT`
-- `PATTERN_FILE_IDS`
+- `PATTERN_RESTRICTED_IDENTIFICATION_SEPA1`
 - `PATTERN_MANDATE_ID`

-The `HTML_PATTERN` constants can be used as HTML5 pattern attribute.
-It is user friendlier than the corresponding `PATTERN` as they allows lowercase characters and whitespaces.
+The `HTML_PATTERN_*` constants can be used as HTML5 pattern attribute.
+It is user friendlier than the corresponding `PATTERN_*` as they allow lowercase characters and whitespaces.
 This is corrected by the `check` methods.

 ##Licence##